lorenzwalthert/thesis-template-bookdown/README.md

   - You can also use other languages supported by knitr such as python, stan etc. You can even use R code to control the behavior of chunk evaluation.
 Below, we even used the bash command `tree` to show the directory structure of this repo.
-Since unicode is not suppored with pdflatex, we used R code to tell knitr to use the tree command with the option `charset unicode` for pdf output and without it for html output.
+Since unicode is not supported with pdflatex, we used R code to tell knitr to use the tree command with the option `charset unicode` for pdf output and without it for html output.
 Check the Rmd source of the README to learn more.
   - Because it’s native R, you can place R variables in the floating text.
-Check out the Rmd source of this document to see that we used R to compute the square root of three (1.7320508), print todays date with `Sys.Date()` right into the text: 2019-01-11
+Check out the Rmd source of this document to see that we used R to compute the square root of three (1.7320508), print today’s date with `Sys.Date()` right into the text: 2019-01-11

 **How this template works**